mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc-s3-pvt-cfn.md

     awk '{print$3}')
 ```

-- Assume the IAM Role with previously extracted token
+- Assume the IAM Role with the previously extracted token

 ```bash
 aws sts assume-role-with-web-identity \